Don’t hide them under your bed.

 They might inspire your friends to become better human beings.

-Or maybe, by sharing your weird ideas, you help others realize that they are in the wrong path and they need to get back on the right track.
+Or maybe, by sharing your weird ideas, you help others realize they’re on the wrong path and they need to get back on the right track.

 Seriously, I wish I could do more than that.
-I wish I could give them everything I know in just one blog post.
 I really do.

-But knowing that someone out there — on the other side of the planet — has learned a thing from my work, wow, that is already fulfilling.
+But knowing that someone out there — on the other side of the planet — has learned a thing from what I’m learning, wow, that is fulfilling.

 “Ideas, bread and books are all the same–they’re better when they’re shared.”

 Of course you don’t have to share everything.
 Some ideas need to be marinated.
-But if your gut feeling tells you that these ideas need to be shared for the people to benefit, hey, please share them.
+But if your gut feeling tells you that these ideas need to be shared for the people to benefit, go share them.

 Because who knows what they could become, or how many lives you can change.